 Gambling addiction, suicidal thoughts

 Many groups are at increased risk for gambling addiction and suicidal ideation.
 In addition, people with gambling addictions and disorders have higher rates of suicidal ideation, suicide attempts, and death by suicide.
 War veterans, LGBTQIA+ people, middle-aged men, and older adults have higher rates of problem gambling and suicide.
-If you are concerned about gambling, take this survey to determine your level of risk of becoming a problem gambler.
+If you are concerned about gambling, take this survey to determine your level of risk of becoming a problem gambler no matter if yo have a problem with sports betting, casino games, playing lottery.
 A suicide assessment tool is also available.
 If you have a gambling problem, suicidal thoughts, or both, there is help available.

 There is no need to be without it

 When you have a gambling addiction, it can seem like there is no turning back.

 There are many things that can be difficult to overcome, such as paying off debts, stabilizing your physical and mental health, and restoring trust in your relationships.
 It can seem impossible.
 If you have a gambling addiction and have considered suicide, you are not alone.
 One in three gamblers have considered suicide.
 Among gamblers, 50% have considered suicide.
 It may not seem like it, but there are ways to repair the damage.
 Suicide is not the solution for these gamblers.

 If you have a gambling problem, it can be difficult to talk about it.
 We recommend that you contact your state’s problem gambling service.
 In NY, you can contact Problem Gambling Res. center Call and you will speak with a representative who will not judge you, but will make sure you get help.
 If you are in another state, check National Council on Problem Gambling.

 It is good to talk about gambling addiction and suicide.